rohithajith/review-help/README.md

 # Review App

-A web app that helps customers compose and submit authentic Google reviews for businesses.
+A multi-tenant web app that helps customers compose and submit authentic Google reviews for businesses.

 > **Important**: The app does NOT auto-post reviews.
 All reviews are edited and submitted manually by customers for authenticity and compliance.